 First responders are individuals who run toward a dangerous situation while everyone else is running away.
 From firefighters to police officers to paramedics, these individuals put themselves in harm’s way to protect others.
 When searching online, news stories throughout the country are discussing a national shortage of paramedics.
 In Collier County, Hodges University and Collier County Emergency Medical Services (CCEMS) are working together to fill the growing need for certified paramedics.

 In summer 2016, Tabatha Butcher, chief of CCEMS, approached Hodges University faculty about the idea of hosting a paramedic class.
-Individuals typically work a shift-friendly schedule of 24 hours on and 48 hours off; however, due to the critical needs for paramedics, an individual who just worked a 24-hour shift would often be asked to stay.
+Individuals typically work a shift-friendly schedule of 24 hours on and 48 hours off; however, due to the critical need for paramedics, an individual who just worked a 24-hour shift would often be asked to stay.
 Because this situation can produce much stress and potential burnout in current employees, the department made the decision to do something about it.

 When presenting the idea to local schools, Hodges University was most receptive, Instead of students meeting the needs of the college, the college was willing to meet the needs of the students.” – Michele Williamson

 However, it wasn’t until Jeffrey Ziomek joined the university in early 2017 that the program started to become a reality.
-An adjunct faculty member in the School of Allied Health, Ziomek earned his master’s degree in health science education from Florida Gulf Coast University and is currently pursuing a doctoral degree in public administration at Capella University.
+An adjunct faculty member in the School of Health Sciences, Ziomek earned his master’s degree in health science education from Florida Gulf Coast University and is currently pursuing a doctoral degree in public administration at Capella University.
 With more than 20 years of experience working in emergency services and public health in Buffalo, New York, he moved to Southwest Florida in 2006 after accepting a position at Florida SouthWestern State College (FSW) (formerly known as Edison State College) serving as the program coordinator for the school’s emergency medical technician (EMT) program.

 While working at FSW, he became acquainted with Williamson, who also served as one of his adjunct instructors.
 After many years working together, Williamson left FSW; however, the two remained in contact.
 At one point, Ziomek’s youngest son was racing his BMX bike in Naples when he crashed and broke his elbow.
 Transported to the hospital by CCEMS, Ziomek called Williamson to commend the EMS employees for their efforts in helping his son.